K12 Education is a For Profit Business

 $$$ 45,000. per prisoner per year.

-STATE STANDARDS ARE DESIGNED TO FAIL SCHOOLS SO THAT K12 FOR PROFIT CORPORATIONS CAN
+STATE STANDARDS ARE DESIGNED TO FAIL SCHOOLS SO THAT K12 FOR

 If the test makers create tests that are too easy they lose money.
 Failure drives their business.